collective/collective.contact.contactlist/README.rst

         """

     def get_contacts(*contact_lists, **kwargs):
-        """Get the contacts from one or many contact list(s) kwargs can have an 'operator' option ('and' or 'or') so we make union or intersection of lists default is 'or'
+        """Get a generator of the contacts from one or many contact list(s) kwargs can have an 'operator' option ('and' or 'or') so we make union or intersection of lists default is 'or'